A sales methodology is the process or framework that enables your salespeople to effectively begin and engage in each phase of the sales process.

 The choice for today’s forward-thinking company

-A true salesperson understands that an approach that is based solely on “closing the deal” can sever long-term potential.
+An approach that is based solely on “closing the deal” can sever long-term potential.

 As introduced by Xerox in the 1970s, the Professional Selling Skills® (PSS) approach was among the first sales frameworks that seriously considered the needs of the client.
 Satisfying client needs may be intuitive for some, but in the world of sales, there can be an unsavory and lingering reputation that persists—one characterized by a greedy disregard for actual client needs, both short and long-term.